stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - [Malaria](https://www.childfund.org/infographic/malaria/)
 - [Homicide](https://ourworldindata.org/homicides)

-The following is the number of *deaths per day* from the links above.
+The following is the number of *DEATHS PER DAY* from the links above.
 - Car accidents = 3,287
 - Suicides= 3,000
 - Cancer = 26,302